JAlcocerT/Py_Trip_Planner/Deploy/README.md

 ## Supported Architectures

-We utilise the docker manifest for multi-platform awareness.
-More information is available from docker [here](https://github.com/docker/distribution/blob/master/docs/spec/manifest-v2-2.md#manifest-list) and our announcement [here](https://blog.linuxserver.io/2019/02/21/the-lsio-pipeline-project/).

-Simply pulling `lscr.io/linuxserver/emulatorjs:latest` should retrieve the correct image for your arch, but you can also pull specific arch images via tags.
+Simply pulling `fossengineer/trip-planner:latest` will retrieve the correct image for your arch, but you can also pull specific arch images via tags.

 The architectures supported by this image are: